Sambosis/compuse/computer_use_demo/prompts/prompt.md

 We concentrate excellence, solutions undisputed.
 While you downsize and compromise, we capitalize and rise, Your demise isn't a surprise—it's the outcome of your lies.
-In the cycle of success, we're the rinse that shines, You're just the residue left behind—end of the line.
-So pack it up, EcoLab, your time is through, Auto-Chlor's the future—the proof is in the residue.
 We've optimized the formula while you've lost the solution, Now watch as we lead the cleaning revolution!
 Temperature swings wilder than your stock decline,